-Effective in 2018 the Camp Sequassen summer camp patch will be offered in three distinct versions - Bronze, Silver and Gold.
+The Camp Sequassen summer camp patch comes in three distinct versions - Bronze, Silver and Gold.
 The color of the patch provided to the Troop will be determined by the percentage of the Troop's Scouts (BSA unit youth registrations as of June 30) attending summer camp at Camp Sequassen.

-Bronze for units bringing up to 49% of its registered Scouts to Sequassen summer camp Silver for units bringing between 50% and 74% of its Scouts to Sequassen summer camp Gold for units bringing 75% or more of its registered Scouts to Sequassen summer camp
+Bronze for units bringing up to 66% of its registered Scouts to Sequassen summer camp Silver for units bringing between 67% and 79% of its Scouts to Sequassen summer camp Gold for units bringing 80% or more of its registered Scouts to Sequassen summer camp